backwardn/yuri/README.md

 ### Implementation details

-yuri tries to extracting URIs of numerous schemes from text as fast as possible.
+yuri tries to extract URIs of numerous schemes from text as fast as possible.
 Compared to most similar tools which use regular expressions, yuri uses a [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) built using [ragel](http://www.colm.net/open-source/ragel/) for performance.